-§ To encourage reflective reading, help you retain what you have read, and help me calibrate what we do in class, once each week I expect you to write on Blackboard a short response to questions I will have posed in advance about the works we are confronting.
+- § To encourage reflective reading, help you retain what you have read, and help me calibrate what we do in class, once each week I expect you to write on Blackboard a short response to questions I will have posed in advance about the works we are confronting.
 You're also welcome to comment there at any time on what others in the class have written.
 Start a debate!
-You may also use the blog to raise questions on which you would like help. § Blogs are due at 9 PM on Monday evenings.
+You may also use the blog to raise questions on which you would like help. - § Blogs are due at noon each Monday.
 Please observe this deadline, because that's when I need them to prepare for class. - § I use the blogs to promote your learning, not to evaluate it.
 I want you to think and write your blogs freely and creatively, and to take risks.
 Therefore I do not grade them.
 But because I view them as very important for your learning, I do factor heavily into your final grade simply whether you have done them seriously and regularly.
 If you do I3 of them (which is an average of one per week), you've got an "A" for 40% of the course.
-(See the page [Bookmark "Grading" is missing.] below.) - § Moreover, the blogs are a process, not a product; the whole point is to help you learn by doing them week-in, week-out, not at the end of the term in order to meet a requirement.
-So, while I always try my best to be flexible and accommodate students' needs, it won't work for you to make up missed blogs at the end of the term. - § In the evening or early morning before class, please prepare by taking a few moments to read what everyone has written.
+(See just below on grading.) - § Moreover, the blogs are a process, not a product; the whole point is to help you learn by doing them week-in, week-out, not at the end of the term in order to meet a requirement.
+So, while I always try my best to be flexible and accommodate students' needs, it won't work for you to make up missed blogs at the end of the term. - § In the afternoon before class, please prepare by taking a few moments to read what everyone has written.
 Students have found that this really helps them grasp the material (and feel less insecure about their own grasp of it).

-You will also write three open-book, take-home essays of approximately 1,250 words ( $\approx$ 5 pages) each.
+You will also write two open-book, take-home essays of approximately 1,250 words ( $\approx$ 5 pages) each.
 The schedule can be found in the course outline below.
 The essays require a command of the material, but they are oriented mainly toward developing your engagement with and analysis and interpretation of it.
 To give you an idea of what to expect and to help you orient your reading and thinking, starting on page 6 below you will find the essay questions used in the most recent offering of the course.
 You can expect many of the same issues to be treated this time around, probably with some of the same or similar questions.
-Kendall Mahavier, our writing associate, will be available to help you with your papers, as of course will l.
-I will factor the various aspects of your work into my evaluation according to the following weightings: Weekly blogs 40% Papers 20% each Quality (not quantity) of contributions to discussion A "fudge factor" Please take careful note of these proportions.
-They reflect my conviction that the daily process of the course is roughly as important to your learning as the papers you will write.
-In the past students who assumed that the papers were their only significant responsibilities for the course were unpleasantly surprised at the end of the semester. ® We are fighting the high cost of college books by using only two.